guitarvydas/0dproto/README.md

 Operations are "syntax" (probably OhmJS will be used to make this quick and easy).

-Pure functions, mathematics, can be used to describe *data*, but don't do so well at describing *control flow*.
+Pure functions in mathematics can be used to describe *data*, but don't do so well at describing *control flow*.
 Data and control flow are two separate issues (data is "shape", control flow is "meaning/stepping-through/interpretation of data").
 Currently, in most exiting languages (e.g. Python, Rust, etc.) we use conditional evaluation of functions to fake out control flow.
 Yet, conditional evaluation and control flow are very separate issues, that should be treated separately.

 Inspiration for this thread of thinking comes from *gcc* and Cordy's *Orthogonal Code Generator* work.  *GCC* uses ideas from Fraser/Davidson peephole technology, namely *RTL*, to make it easier to generate great code.  *OCG* is a further elaboration on such ideas and suggests the design and use of a declarative DSL for expressing code exhalation decision trees.
 # Appendix - Parameters and Return Values